mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 13 October 2025

-- The average temperature today is 12.15˚C,
+- The average temperature today is 12.82˚C,
-- With highs of 13.07˚C and lows of 10.95˚C,
+- With highs of 13.62˚C and lows of 11.75˚C,
-- It may feel like 11.82˚C with light intensity drizzle
+- It may feel like 12.51˚C with mist
 - The wind speed is 3.09m/s and visibility is 3000m
-- The pressure is 1030hPa and humidity is 92%
+- The pressure is 1030hPa and humidity is 90%
 - The sun will rise at 06:29 and set at 17:19

 <!-- weather_marker ends -->